tdyer/rails-overview-lesson/CreateMigrationModel.md

 A Model is a Plain Old Ruby Class that inherits it's behavior from the ActiveRecord Ruby Class.

+Rail's ActiveRecord class is based on the [Active Record Design Pattern](http://www.martinfowler.com/eaaCatalog/activeRecord.html)

 Active Record allows one to __C__reate, __R__ead, __U__pdate and __D__elete rows in the `movies` table.

+[ActiveRecord](http://guides.rubyonrails.org/active_record_basics.html) has **a lot** of behavior.
+We'll be discovering this piecemeal, as needed.

 ## Create seed data